 For busy stores, perhaps most important of all is Liquid Web's excellent support.
 The company isn't just available 24/7/365 to respond to problems: it monitors stores, often detecting and fixing hosting-related issues before you even realize anything is wrong.

 Put it all together and this is one very impressive range, with more than enough power to run the busiest of web stores.
-Go take a look.

-- Best colocation hosting
+Best ecommerce hosting FAQs

 The importance of getting the best ecommerce web hosting

-Today, e-commerce has become a massively lucrative channel for retailers.
+Today, ecommerce has become a massively lucrative channel for retailers.
 However, the quality of the hosting services that many small businesses are using often leaves a lot to be desired.
 A recent report showed that one in three Britons have abandoned their online transactions because of poor website design and inefficient hosting.

-Research from hosting company 1&1's '2011 Digital High Street Audit' finds worryingly low levels of consumer satisfaction with the small business websites available to them.
+Research from hosting company 1&1's 'Digital High Street Audit' finds worryingly low levels of consumer satisfaction with the small business websites available to them.
 The risk to firms from providing a bad online experience is clear – 49% of consumers believe that a bad website makes a worse impact than a business having no website at all.
-This conclusion has led 37% to walk-away from companies completely, in favour of using a competitor.
+This conclusion has led 37% to walk-away from companies completely, in favor of using a competitor.
 An additional 9% of Britons have found themselves reducing their spend with small companies as a direct result of being deterred by a poor company website.